BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

 ```

-The first mistake I made was confusing the polarity of the motors, as because of this, my wheels were spinning inwards.
+&nbsp;&nbsp;&nbsp;&nbsp;The first mistake I made was confusing the polarity of the motors, as because of this, my wheels were spinning inwards.
 I believed that the error was due to my code, and so, I spent the next hour looking over it, tweaking the HIGH and LOW digitalwrite values.
 Interestingly, my motors either continued to spin incorrectly or failed to spin at all.
 At last, I decided to rewire the motors, solving the problem.

 # <center>First Milestone</center>